anton-smirnov-robert/weaver/content/note/note on Montevil2016 and Montevil2022a.md

 - writing
 ---

-This is my understanding of the reading of the following two articles :

 #### **Theoretical principles for biology: Variation**
 by Montévil M., Mossio M., Pocheville A., Longo G. (2016)
 *Progress in Biophysics and Molecular Biology* 122: 36-50

 Reference: [Montevil2016](reference/Montevil2016.md)

-and

 #### **Historicity at the heart of biology**
 by Montévil M. (2020)